efremidze/NumPad/README.md

 addSubview(numPad)
 ```

-Or use `DefaultNumPad` for a preconfigured NumPad:
+Or use the `DefaultNumPad` for a standard NumPad:

 ```swift
 let numPad = DefaultNumPad()